hanabi/hanabi.github.io/other-conventions/BGA.md

 ### The 5's Chop Move - Added

-* On BGA, if you clue a 5 that is one away from chop, then it is either a stall clue or a *Play Clue* on the 5, depending on the situation.
+* On BGA, if you clue a 5 that is one away from chop, high-level players will usually interpret it as a *Play Clue* on the 5, although it can also be interpreted as a stall, depending on the situation.
 * In my group, we assign a special meaning to number 5 clues that introduce a brand new 5 that is exactly one-away from chop.
 You guessed it - it's a *Chop Move*.
 * Why do this?
 It allows players to use this special power to save two cards with one clue.
 For example, it can be used to save a critical card that is followed by a 5.
 Or, you can even use it to save a non-critical but-still-useful card.

 ### The Order Chop Move - Added

 * In the beginning of the game, it is common for two or more 1's to get clued in someone's hand.
 * On BGA, people typically play their 1's from oldest to newest.
-However, you are allowed to play the 1's in whatever order you want, and no-one really pays too much attention.
+However, if they don't, people just assume that a mistake is being made, and don't pay too much attention beyond that.
 * In my group, we pay attention.
 If you don't play your 1's from oldest to newest, it *Chop Moves* the next person.
 * Why do this?
 You get to save 5's (and other valuable stuff) "for free" without having to waste a clue.
 Yeah, it's good.